tytydraco/yessleep/out/Im_a_rescue_diver_specialized_in_underwater_caving_We_discovered_something_horrible_in_the_depths.md

 “Rick?”
 David asked, jolting me back to reality.
 “You ready?”

 I nodded, making sure my equipment was firmly secured to my person, before getting ready to attach myself to the harness.
-A metal tripod stood above the hole, with a wench ready to slowly lower us down into the cave with our diving equipment and bodycams.
+A metal tripod stood above the hole, with a winch ready to slowly lower us down into the cave with our diving equipment and bodycams.

 “I’m going first,” Andrew announced, grappling his harness to the cable.